JPrakke/deepfake-bot/doc/source/model-tuning.rst

 ``df!filter add <@user> <word>``

 Any messages containing your filter word will be ignored when generating another model.
 A common filter might be a bot command or prefix.
 Refer to the wordcloud image for other problematic words to filter.

-.. tip:: Add ``@UNKOWN_USER`` as a filter.
+You might also want to try removing filters.
+When you extract a data set, the bot will try to guess some filters to use.
+You can remove these with ``df!filter remove`` or ``df!filter clear_all``.

 Markovify Settings
 ------------------